openxla/xla/docs/operation_semantics.md

 Note that there are the following restrictions on the `source_target_pair`:

 -   Any two pairs should not have the same target replica id, and they should not have the same source replica id.
--   If a replica id is not a target in any pair, then the output on that replica is a tensor consists of 0(s) with the same shape as the input.
+-   If a replica id is not a target in any pair, then the output on that replica is a tensor consisting of 0(s) with the same shape as the input.

 ## Concatenate